-Formulate the example problems above as graph prediction problems. vertex.
+Formulate the example problems above as graph prediction problems.

+labels of neighboring vertices to help predict the label of a given vertex.
 For instance, you might want to add features to the predict of a given vertex based on the labels of each neighbor.
 At training time, this is easy: you get to see the true labels of each neighbor.
 However, at test time, it is much more difficult: you are, yourself, predicting the labels of each neighbor.